amenjalal94/amenjalal94.github.io/README.md

 ## Works in progress

-###  Barriers to climate adaptation in Pakistan’s devastating floods
+###  How the rural poor cope with a climate catastrophe: Evidence from Pakistan's 2022 floods
 (with [Pol Simpson](https://www.lse.ac.uk/economics/people/research-students/polly-simpson))

 _First survey wave completed; supported by the IGC and STEG_